IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 A complete live scan of **more than 250,000** matching values found no subscribers, state data, nonzero change stamps, non-quiescent states, or native-query failures during the scan.

+Subsequent controlled post-cleanup testing identified a repeatable creation path on an affected RDS host: redirected printers were instantiated during login, `DsmSvc` / `DeviceSetupManager.dll` called `ZwCreateWnfStateName`, and new exact target-family values were persisted under `Notifications`.
+High-frequency live-state monitoring did not observe those newly created values becoming active during the captured login/post-login windows.

+The primary heavily affected server was successfully remediated with the toolkit.
+After cleanup and reboot, previously impaired existing-user functionality returned without separate per-user AppX, OneDrive, WindowsApps-permission, or profile repair.

-Comparison systems in the same environment helped show that the repeated family was associated with the interactive RDS workload, but those comparisons did not establish a universal healthy count or identify the creating process.
+Comparison systems in the same environment remain important because the redirected-printer/device-state lifecycle is not identical on every host.
+The current testing does not establish a universal healthy count or a universal explanation for why some hosts repeatedly create the target-family values while another comparison host does not.

-The project documentation intentionally focuses on the repeatable diagnostic pattern rather than treating those originating counts as thresholds.
+The project documentation intentionally focuses on the repeatable diagnostic pattern rather than treating originating counts or one environment's printer behavior as universal thresholds.

 ## Post-cleanup validation